 This includes people who are lonely, isolated, physically or cognitively impaired, who are grieving a recent loss, and those unsure of how to manage their money.

-Con artists often pretend to be trustworthy and reliable helpers who can provide needed assistance and support.
+Con artists often pose as trustworthy, reliable helpers who can provide needed assistance and support.

 They might be strangers, like telemarketers or tradespeople.
-Or, they could be someone with a connection to the victim, such as friends, relatives, medical professionals, legal counsel, accountants, or paid or unpaid caregivers.
+Or they could be someone connected to the victim, such as friends, relatives, medical professionals, legal counsel, accountants, or paid or unpaid caregivers.

 8 Common Financial Scams Targeting Seniors